Merge Sort: stack-safe, tail-recursive, in pure immutable Scala, N-way

 Algorithm goal

-Merge Sort is a standard merging algorithm - it works by grouping items into pairs, and then merging those pairs by selecting the smallest items from each pair in order.
+Merge Sort is a standard merging algorithm.
+It works by grouping items into pairs, and then merging those pairs by selecting the smallest items in ascending order.
 Then, it repeats this process until 1 whole array is computed.

 Our goal is to achieve a sorting like this: